department-of-veterans-affairs/va.gov-team/products/facilities/domiciliaries/discovery/DISCOVERY-FINDINGS.md

 ### Background

 [Domiciliaries](https://www.va.gov/homeless/dchv.asp) are residential shelters that provide services to homeless Veterans (or to returning service members who may not have a home in the area to which they have returned).
-They can also provide shelter to rehab patients, victims of domestic violence, Veterans with disabilities,  and any qualifying Veteran requiring offered services.
-They are connected to VAMC facilities, and both VAMCs and [Community Resource and Referral Centers (CRRCs)](https://www.va.gov/HOMELESS/CRRC.asp), can  help connect Veterans to various programs and services, including domiciliary facilities.
+They can provide shelter to rehab patients, victims of domestic violence, Veterans with disabilities,  and any qualifying Veteran requiring offered services.

 Domiciliaries fall onto the VA continuum of mental health care, as a next step for Veterans for whom outpatient care has not been successful, or simply isn't available (see Dr. Rabenhorst-bell [interview](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/facilities/domiciliaries/discovery/eastern-co-sme-interview.md)):